-Protein is a macronutrient that the body breaks down into amino acids for use in tissue growth and repair.
-Sufficient protein is needed to repair the body after exercise in addition to meeting the daily needs.
-Active people therefore require more protein than less active ones.
+Protein is the body’s building block.
+All of a persons organs, including skin, hair, nails and muscles are built from proteins.
+It is a macronutrient that the body breaks down into amino acids for use in tissue growth and repair.
+Sufficient protein is needed to repair the body after exercise, in addition to weight management and other factors including meeting an individual’s daily needs.
+Active people therefore require more protein than other individuals in order to continually meet these needs.

-The proteins we eat can be divided into 2 groups, which are known as complete and incomplete.
+The proteins a person may eat can be divided into 2 groups, which are known as complete and incomplete.
 Complete proteins generally come from animal sources and incomplete ones come from plants:

 Complete – meat, fish, poultry, eggs and dairy products (e.g. milk, cheese) and soya